In this gay travel guide to Lebanon, we give you the full lowdown of gay Lebanon, the gay scene, inspiration for things to do, and safety tips.

-Final point about using any gay dating app in Lebanon is to be cautious of catfishing and fake accounts.
+The final point about using any gay dating app in Lebanon is to be cautious of catfishing and fake accounts.
 Protect your identity, only disclosing personal information you're comfortable showing and above all else, always follow your gut reaction about who to meet.
-We recommend reading Ditch the Label handy advice about how to spot a catfish.

-We have since heard reports of other LGBTQ travellers experiencing the same problem with the General Security at Beirut Airport.
-For this reason we strongly advise you take the safety precautions set out in this article!
+We have since heard reports of other LGBTQ travelers experiencing the same problem with General Security at Beirut Airport.
+For this reason, we strongly advise you to take the safety precautions set out in this article!

 Top things to do in Lebanon

 We found Lebanon to be one very fascinating country, with a rich history dating back several thousands of years.
 For example, the name itself “Lebanon” is the oldest name for a country, having remained unchanged for over 4,000 years!
 In addition, Byblos is considered one of the oldest continuously occupied cities in the world, dating back to 5,000BC.
 You get the idea – this is one place you won't get bored easily!
 To get you started, we've set out some of our favorite highlights of Lebanon to inspire your planning:

 Discover Beirut, the Paris of the Middle East